 - In a deep-bottom pan, dry roast black pepper, cumin, cloves, coriander seeds, star anise, fennel, mace, cinnamon, green cardamoms, nutmeg, and red chilies over low heat until aromatic.
 Remove and keep it aside on a plate to cool down.

 - Heat 2 teaspoons of oil over medium heat.
 Add onion slices and sauté until lightly golden.
-Now, add grated coconut to the pan and roast it until the coconut is lightly golden.
+Next, add grated coconut to the pan and roast it until the coconut is lightly golden.
+Next, add poppy seeds (Khus-khus) and roast until the coconut is golden.
+Remove and keep it aside on a plate to cool down.

 - Transfer the roasted ingredients to a mixer/grinder jar.
 Add water and grind to a fine paste.
-Xacuti Masala is ready.
+Homemade Xacuti Masala is ready.

 Making the Chicken Xacuti Recipe